Drug Comparison

 Gastrointestinal Tolerability

-GI adverse event rates appear broadly comparable, though the daily dosing of orforglipron versus weekly dosing of retatrutide creates different pharmacokinetic profiles that may influence the pattern of GI effects.
-The continuous daily exposure with orforglipron could result in more sustained low-grade GI effects, while retatrutide’s weekly dosing produces peak-trough concentration cycles.
+Phase 3 TRIUMPH-4 data show retatrutide’s GI event rates are higher than orforglipron’s Phase 2 rates, though the comparison is limited by the difference in trial phase and duration.
+The daily dosing of orforglipron versus weekly dosing of retatrutide creates different pharmacokinetic profiles that may influence the pattern of GI effects.

 TRIUMPH-4 Safety Signal: Dysesthesia